detolly/EasyTwitch.NET/README.md

 2. Create a project if you haven't already done so first.

 3. Right-click on your project.
-Click the listing that says packages, or similar.
+Click the listing that says packages, references, or similar.

-4. Locate Add Package.
+4. Locate Add Reference.

-5. Add Package from File, and locate the DLL file from before.
+5. Add Reference from File, and browse for the DLL file from before.

 6. Import, and you're done with the installation.